Transurethral Microwave Therapy for BPH in Oxford, MS

 Patients should begin to notice results from transurethral microwave therapy in the first several months following their procedure.
 It will take some time for the tissues of the prostate to break down, and then for the body to process that newly destroyed tissue.
 Gradually, symptoms should begin to dissipate and improve.

-If you experience any abnormal symptoms or dramatic changes during your recovery period, please contact Oxford Urology Associates immediately for careful review of your condition.
+If you experience any abnormal symptoms or dramatic changes during your recovery period, please contact Oxford Urology Associates immediately for a careful review of your condition.
 Although negative side effects from transurethral microwave therapy are rare, they should be addressed as quickly as possible to prevent lasting damage to the prostate or urinary system.

 Schedule a Consultation in Oxford, MS